melnicknebart/icy-worlds-surface-roughness/README.md

 # icy-worlds-surface-roughness
-Reproducible Python/ISIS workflow for scale-dependent surface roughness analysis of Europa, Ganymede, and Enceladus.
+Reproducible Python/ISIS workflow for scale-dependent surface roughness analysis of Europa, Ganymede, and Enceladus and other icy bodies.
 # Europa, Enceladus, and Ganymede Roughness Workflow

 This repository contains the workflow for: